ravi8470/Rails_Notes/rails_notes.md

 ### DB
 + maybe need to run migration file to create tables in the database. or to create the database structure.
-+ adding index to columns whose data you need to check if it exists makes the searches faster.
++ adding index to columns whose data you need to check if it exists makes the searches faster, because index notes all the occurrences of a particular entry.
++ always create and run a new migration for any changes in DB structure.
++ create a production database by "$ bundle exec rake db:migrate RAILS_ENV=production"

 ### Class
 + Class names in ruby must begin with a capital letter.